cvoltz/aruba-doubles/README.md

 ## Caveats

+** Note: It currently breaks under Ruby 1.8.7 but works fine under Ruby 1.9.2-p290!
+Help is on it's way... **

-Aruba-Double won't work, if your command...
+Aruba-Double won't work, if your command:

 * calls other commands with absolute path, i.e. `/usr/local/kill_the_cat`
 * defines its own PATH